Hghrv/Portfolio-Website/README.md

 # Portfolio-Website
 Projects Portfolio
 #
-This Git repository set for the deployed website was mainly written with the following progrmming languages:
+This Git repository set for the deployed website was mainly written with the following programming languages:

   .
-Linux and Git for version control
+Linux and Git for version control;

   .
-Python 3 for modules handling
+Python 3 for modules handling;

   .
-Pytest for testing
+Pytest for testing;

   .
-TensorFlow for Deeep Learning,
+TensorFlow for Deeep Learning;

   .
-Terraform for deployment on Amazon Web Services,
+Terraform for deployment on Amazon Web Services;

   .
-PostgreSQL for Database processing,
+PostgreSQL for Database processing;

   .
 Html_5, JavaScript and CSS for Web-design.